G708/Clover/README.md

 Other requirements are listed in [requirements.txt](requirements.txt).

-To run this app locally, clone this repository and open this app folder in your terminal/Command Prompt.
+To run `Clover`, clone this repository and move to the repository in your terminal / Command Prompt.
 ```bash
 git clone https://github.com/G708/Clover.git
 cd Clover
 ```

-The project relies on several Python packages including Dash, Dash Bootstrap Components, Plotly, and Pandas.
+The project relies on several Python packages.
 You can install these dependencies like this:
 ```bash
 pip install -r requirements.txt
 ```